darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 ## times

-date taken
+capture date
 : The date the photo was taken, in the format `YYYY:MM:DD`.

-date-time taken
+capture time
 : The date & time the photo was taken, in the format `YYYY:MM:DD hh:mm:ss`.

-import timestamp
+import time
 : The date/time the file was imported, in the format `YYYY:MM:DD hh:mm:ss`.

-change timestamp
+modification time
 : The date/time the file was last changed, in the format `YYYY:MM:DD hh:mm:ss`.

-export timestamp
+export time
 : The date/time the file was last expoted, in the format `YYYY:MM:DD hh:mm:ss`.

-print timestamp
+print time
 : The date/time the file was last printed, in the format `YYYY:MM:DD hh:mm:ss`.

 ## capture details